M7OCM/890/README.md

 ![chirp-border](https://github.com/M7OCM/890/assets/128899149/2bd92a75-c296-45d2-ba77-d346ef139c0f)

 The default border color used in v2.0.6 is grey.
-The code change can be made in Chirp (see above).
+The code change can be made in Chirp (see above) or Radtel's CPS software.
+Please note if using the latter to change logo or border colour, CPS will throw an error after reading from radio.
+Nothing else gets changed during upload, but best save a Chirp back up file before proceeding.
+Always download to radio first, don't change border colour and upload as the data will/could get corrupted (backup data regularly just in case).

 ![20240126_155414](https://github.com/M7OCM/890/assets/128899149/f485372a-22fe-477b-a5f6-cb7d9bb54800)